 Effective Management of Resources

-The use of resources by SELEP Ltd are subject to the usual Local Authority checks and balances This includes the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer of the Accountable Body, the Section 151 Officer.
+The use of resources by SELEP Ltd are subject to the usual Local Authority checks and balances.
+This includes the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer of the Accountable Body, the Section 151 Officer.

 All SELEP Ltd funding transferred to partners is, by agreement, subject to audit by the Accountable Body and, where required, by external auditors appointed to provide the required assurances regarding appropriate use of the funding.